I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfrequest/nf-wdfrequest-wdfrequestforwardtoparentdeviceioqueue.md

 For more information about <b>WdfRequestForwardToParentDeviceIoQueue</b>, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/requeuing-i-o-requests">Requeuing I/O Requests</a>.

-The following code example first determines the parent device of a device that received an I/O request, and then it requeues the I/O request to the parent device's default I/O queue.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |